Ar-eeves/rixin/README.md

 # Rixin

 Rixin is a collection of tools created as a summer project.
 It was created and tested on windows, tools will work on other OS' but may have bugs.
+Either version will generate new folders in the directory to allow for things like templates and storing details.

 ## Features